Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

 \subsection{Locomotion Control}

-For locomotion of the holonomic robot platform, we propose an improved feet-controlled 3D-printed rudder design (see \cref{fig:rudder}).
-We found the previous version of the rudder to have two major issues: First, the rudder lacked resistance and self-centering, which made it difficult to control.
-Second, the rudder yielded only relative position estimates when both feet were placed on the rudder surface.
+For locomotion of the holonomic robot platform, we propose a new feet-controlled 3D-printed rudder design (see \cref{fig:rudder}).
+We identified two major problems with the old device: First, the rudder lacked resistance and self-centering, which made it difficult to control.
+Second, the rudder yielded only position estimates when both feet were placed on the rudder surface.
 This became especially problematic when the feet were lifted off the rudder and tilted or rotated slightly, necessitating an often unintuitive, lengthy re-initialization step for operators.

 To address these issues, we introduced resistance and self-centering by employing a spring mechanism.
 The mechanical base of the rudder is built around a ball-bearing joint and a rotational thrust-bearing joint.
 By employing two joints, we have control over the pitch, roll and yaw axes by using different springs.
 Springs with different tension allow individual control of the resistance per axis.
 For absolute position estimates, we attach an HTC Vive tracker to the rudder which receives signals from the VR tracking system that are then translated to movement commands.
 We place a separator on the rudder's surface to ease blind foot placement.